splunk/splunk-connect-for-syslog/SECURITY.md

 ## Supported Versions

-Splunk Connect for Syslog does not support "hotfix" patching, so all bug fixes (including security issues) are contained in the latest GA release.
+Splunk Connect for Syslog does not support "hotfix" patching, so all bug fixes (including security issues) are contained within the latest GA release.

 ## Reporting a Vulnerability